 Syndicates at AusLottoGroup.com

 This Australian lotto syndicate provider offers different combinations of Australian lotteries.
 Their Bronze Syndicate costing $5 a week and includes Tattlotto’s Pick 5.
 The Silver Syndicate builds on that with Powerball (Power Hit 20) at $10 a week.
 The Gold Syndicate adds Oz Lotto which is a pick 6 lottery.
 The Platinum Syndicate adds Monday’s Lotto Pick 5 plus Wednesday’s Lotto Pick 5.
 Each syndicate has 15 shares.

 Picking the Numbers

 AusLottoGroup.com uses one set of base ticket numbers and then adds each of the bonus options.
-There is a lot of discussion online on whether this is a good strategy or it’s better to combine a bunch of different ticket numbers.
+There is a lot of discussions online on whether this is a good strategy, or it’s better to combine a bunch of different ticket numbers.
 There are a lot of testimonials on their site, so some people seem pretty happy.

 AusLottoGroup’s Membership Fee and Referrals